eduardoboucas/buildtimes/_posts/2016-07-18-image-art-direction-using-html-picture-element-dadi-cdn.markdown

 </picture>
 {% endhighlight %}

-Now the only overhead we're adding to the workflow is having to find the coordinates for each image crop.
+This eliminates the need to manually generate different image files, so the only overhead we're adding to the workflow is having to find the coordinates for each image crop.
 But even that can be automated.

 ## Automating crop generation